MortenHarding/docker-3270BBS/README.md

 You can easily install 3270 BBS without this docker container, by following the instructions on [3270 BBS](https://github.com/moshix/3270BBS).

 So why this docker container ?

-The benefits is
+The benefits are:

 - It will download the latest release of 3270BBS, when the container is started.
-- It contains a c3270 emulator, web3270 emulator, gopher3270 and the rss3270cli
+- Additionally it contains
+    - c3270 emulator
+    - web3270 emulator
+    - gopher3270
+    - rss3270cli

-- Plus what you get with any app that is containerized, such as easy deployment.
+Plus what you get with any app that is containerized, such as easy deployment.

 # Guick start guide